jesseward/plex-lastfm-scrobbler/README.md

   - Must be run on the Plex Media Server
   - Parses Plex Media Server logs for the 'got played' string in the log file.
   - Does not differentiate between clients.
 Meaning all media played, will be scrobbled while the script is running.
+  - Your plex-media-server logs must be set at DEBUG level (not VERBOSE)

 Installation
 ----